MatteoSchiavinato/genepred/README.md

 ##### BLAT

-BLAT is a Blast-Like-Alignment-Tool which was released the first time in 2002.
+[BLAT](https://genome.ucsc.edu/goldenpath/help/blatSpec.html "BLAT manual") is a Blast-Like-Alignment-Tool which was released the first time in 2002.
 It can be painfully slow (i.e. weeks) if you don't set parameters with a grain of salt.
 After half a PhD spent on gene prediction, I figured these are the settings that work for me.
 They may not work for you, so understand them well (through their manual) and set them the way you want.
-A few years later they released **pblat**, which is blat with parallelization.
+A few years later they released **pblat**, which is [BLAT](https://genome.ucsc.edu/goldenpath/help/blatSpec.html "BLAT manual") with parallelization.

-A characteristic of BLAT is that it cannot map paired-end reads.
+A characteristic of [BLAT](https://genome.ucsc.edu/goldenpath/help/blatSpec.html "BLAT manual") is that it cannot map paired-end reads.
 However, there is a workaround which is to map R1 and R2 separately and then join them afterwards.
-Hence, for BLAT mapping treat them as two independent single end files.
-Here, the example uses pblat, which works exactly like blat but has a `-threads` option.
+Hence, for [BLAT](https://genome.ucsc.edu/goldenpath/help/blatSpec.html "BLAT manual") mapping treat them as two independent single end files.
+Here, the example uses pblat, which works exactly like [BLAT](https://genome.ucsc.edu/goldenpath/help/blatSpec.html "BLAT manual") but has a `-threads` option.

 ```
 pblat \